 How to come up with a business name

-In this article, we’ll inspire you with 20 ways to come up with a business name:
+In this article, we'll give you eighteen tips for coming up with a great business name.

 - Use acronyms

 - Get inspiration from mythology and literature